 All exchange participants must print, complete, sign, and submit copies of these two forms to the Office of International Partnerships:

 Enrollment status at IU

 You must be enrolled at IU during your time abroad in order to retain access to IU services, including email.

 If you intend to receive degree credit for graduate work conducted on the exchange, contact the Dean's office at your school prior to your departure to learn about the type of credit that may be transferred and the documentation required.
 The Director for Graduate Studies in your school is responsible for approving transfer credits.

-Some students may need to enroll in GRAD-G597 to maintain their student status and computer accounts at IU, defer student loan repayment, or enable them to receive fellowships or externally awarded funds.
+Some students may need to enroll in GRAD-G597 to maintain their student status and computer accounts at IU, or enable them to receive fellowships or externally awarded funds.
+You are not eligible for any federal aid or fee-restricted aid such as fee remissions if you enroll in GRAD-G597.
+You are also not eligible for deferment of federal loans.
+Although this is a zero-credit hour course with no tuition charged, the Registrar will charge an $18 recording fee for each semester you enroll.
 Students should only enroll in GRAD-G597 if they meet these two criteria: (1) they are not eligible to enroll in G901 or in any other courses at IU during their time abroad, and (2) they have not passed their qualifying exams or will not pass them during the semester enrolled in G597.
 For PhD students who have passed their qualifying exams, this course does not meet the continuing enrollment requirement of the Graduate School.

 If you need to enroll in this course, your advisor or department chair should request that you be allowed to enroll.
 A statement that the following conditions apply to your situation, along with your name and university ID, should be sent to firstname.lastname@example.org: